Week 9 in the NFL: Who Answered the Call?

 Even better, Thomas got to bust out his homage at the most opportune time.
 Sunday’s showdown at the Superdome could well determine where the NFC title game will be played.
 The Rams stormed back from 35-14 deficit to tie the game with 9:48 left.
 With 3:52 left, the Saints were clinging to a 38-35 lead, with third-and-7 from their own 28-yard line.

-• THE MMQB MONDAY MORNING PODCAST: Gary Gramling and Andy Benoit break down Week 9.
-Subscribe on iTunes.
+• THE MMQB MONDAY MORNING PODCAST: Gary Gramling and Andy Benoit break down all of the action in Week 9.
+Subscribe wherever you get your podcasts

 The rest is history—and we’ll explain that part in a minute.
 But there was no surer sign, following Thomas’ 72-yard touchdown on the next play, of how times have changed since 2003 than how New Orleans coach Sean Payton calmly, and deftly, managed his star receiver’s not-so-impromptu end-zone party.